Self-Drive Safaris In Uganda

 If you decide to rent a self-drive car for your trip around Uganda, check it over carefully and ask to take it for a test drive.
 Even if you’re not knowledgeable about the working of engines, a few minutes on the road should be sufficient to establish whether it has any seriously disturbing creaks, rattles, or other noises.

-Check the condition of the tires (bald is beautiful might be the national motto in this regard) and that there is at least one spare, better two, both in a condition to be used should the need present itself.
+Check the condition of the tires (bald is beautiful might be the national motto in this regard).
+Check if there is at least one spare, better two, both in a good condition in case of need.
 If the tires are tubeless, an inner tube of the correct size can help repair the required upcountry.

-Ask to be shown the wheel spanner, jack, and the thing for raising the jack.
+Ask for the wheel spanner, jack, and what to raise the jack with.
 If the vehicle is a high-clearance 4×4, ensure that the jack can lift the wheel high enough to change the wheel.
-Ask also to be shown filling points for oil, water, and petrol and check that all the keys do what they are supposed to do — don’t leave the city with a car you’ll later discover can not be locked!
+Ask also where filling points for oil, water, and petrol are and check that all the keys do what they should do.
+Don’t leave the city with a car you’ll later discover can not be locked!

 Once on the road trip, check oil and water regularly in the early stages of your Uganda safari journey to ensure no existing leaks.